Response-adaptive randomization in clinical trials: from myths to practical considerations

 \textit{Summary}

-Large time trends can inflate the type~I error when using RAR procedures, \changes{and the inflation is worse for more imbalanced RAR procedures (i.e.\ those that are more patient-benefit oriented)}.
-However, those RAR proecdures that protect the allocation to the control arm \changes{or that clip the allocation probabilties} are particularly robust.
-For other types of RAR procedures, \changes{analysis} methods exist to mitigate the type~I error inflation caused by time trends, although these tend to result in a loss in power.
-Finally, it is important to note that time trends can affect inference in all types of adaptive clinical trials, and not just those using RAR. \\[-12pt]
+Large time trends can inflate the type~I error when using RAR, \changes{and this inflation becomes worse the more imbalanced \secondround{the RAR procedure is}}.
+However, RAR procedures that protect the allocation to the control arm or \thirdround{impose restrictions to avoid extreme allocation probabilities} are particularly robust.
+For other RAR procedures, \changes{analysis} methods exist to mitigate the type~I error inflation caused by time trends, although \secondround{with} a loss in power.
+Finally, \secondround{we} note that time trends can affect inference in all types of adaptive clinical trials, and not just those using RAR. \\